Who we are

 What we do

 Randi's teaching style largely focuses on helping students find proper alignment before moving deeper into a posture or state of meditation.
-Her sequences are challenging for students of all levels yet attainable for new students, as she provides variations for many postures.
+Her sequences are challenging for students of all levels yet attainable for new students, as she provides variations for many postures as well as hands on assists.
 Randi is constantly inspired by the teachers and students she encounters in New York and the worldwide yoga community.

 Erica Chen has had a passion for movement since she can remember.
 A Florida native, she began to train in dance at a young age, in various styles and classical techniques.
 She graduated from Florida State University with a BFA in Dance, where she studied different mediums of movement and fell in love with yoga.
 But, it wasn't until she moved to New York that she deepened her practice and found that yoga is what keeps her centered not only amidst the hustle and bustle of the city, but in her own body, mind, and life.
 Erica has achieved her 200 RYT certification, as well as completed her mentorship under Lindsay Hilscher through Yoga Vida NYC.
 She has also completed her prenatal certification through Ishta Yoga, and 100 hours of training of the katonah yoga method under Abbie Galvin at The Studio in Manhattan.
 Erica also helps to lead the 200 hour training at Yoga Vida and is a mentor in their mentorship program.